napari/napari/docs/naps/4-async-slicing.md

 1. We only use one slicing thread to keep behavior simple and to avoid GIL contention.
 2. It's closer to the existing behavior of napari
-3. shouldn't introduce any new potential bugs (e.g. (#2862[https://github.com/napari/napari/issues/2862])).
+3. Shouldn't introduce any new potential bugs (e.g. (#2862)[https://github.com/napari/napari/issues/2862]).
 4. It doesn't need any UX design work to decide what should be shown while we are waiting for slices to be ready.

 In some cases, rendering slices as soon as possible will provide a better user experience, especially when some layers are substantially slower than others.
 Therefore, this should be high priority future work.
-One reason the proposed design is very private is to allow us to follow up with work like this.
+One way to implement this behavior is to emit a `slice_ready` signal per layer that only contains that layer's slice response.

 ## Alternatives